 The directory shown for static feature certificates is an example location.
 You can store those certificates in any directory and provide the appropriate path when using the Feature Enable Tool.
 However, you must not store static feature certificates in the dynamic features certificates directory.
-For more information about feature certificates, see the User Guide for your HSM.
+For more information about feature certificates, see https://nshielddocs.entrust.com/security-world-docs/hsm-userguide/hsm-mgmt/features.html.